-When I read a spiritual book about afterlife, my curiosity is piqued!
+When I read a spiritual book about the afterlife, my curiosity is piqued!
 And by the end of the series, my cup has been filled in a way where it only overflows.
 It no longer needs watering in that space.

 Spirituality is diverse beyond imagination (but it shouldn’t be a surprise, given that we are INFINITE).
 So the point is, you can gain so much wisdom and it all brings a deeper sense of appreciation for existence.

-We all seek depth and satiation in life, and not much else can deliver that to us, than being contemplative on this spiritual journey.
+We all seek depth and satiation in life, and not much else can deliver that to us, other than being contemplative on this spiritual journey.
 In moments where our contemplation falls short, a spiritual book can fill that gap for us.

 #7 – Jnana Yoga gives you wings!

 This is the power of investing your time in the path of knowledge.
 As the darkness is dispelled by light, you soar higher into the skies and break free from your own limitations.